aws-solutions-library-samples/guidance-for-chatbot-user-feedback-and-analytics-on-aws/README.md

 ### Supported Regions

-Amazon Q Buiness is currently in preview and only available in us-east-1 and us-west-2 AWS regions.
+Amazon Q Buiness is currently generally available.
+Please refer to the public documentation for the list of available AWS regions.

 ## Deployment Steps